Pricing Get Quote

 What is HIPAA?

-The Health Insurance Portability and Accountability Act (HIPAA) was passed by the US Congress in 1996 to enact procedures that ensure the confidentiality, integrity, and availability of protected health information which is stored on electronic devices (ePHI).
-Any organization that creates, receives, maintains, interacts with, stores, or transmits ePHI must adhere to the mandated HIPAA regulations.
+The Health Insurance Portability and Accountability Act (HIPAA) was passed by the U.S. Congress in 1996 to enact procedures that ensure the confidentiality, integrity, and availability of protected health information that is stored on electronic devices (ePHI).
+Any organization that creates, receives, maintains, interacts with, stores, or transmits ePHI must adhere to the HIPAA regulations.

 HIPAA aims to protect individuals' medical records and other personal health and payment information against unauthorized access, theft, or loss.
-The mandates of HIPAA are applicable to all healthcare institutions, organizations, and business entities handling ePHI.
+These mandates are applicable to all healthcare institutions, organizations, and business entities handling ePHI.

 Why does HIPAA include password requirements?